When it comes to the job interview, you want to make sure you are dressed to impress.

 This one seems odd, right?
 Why bother dressing nicely for this type of interview?
 But with phone interviews, while the recruiter can't see you, dressing in something nice will give you a confidence boost and make you feel more professional while speaking to them.

 When preparing for an interview, you want to research the company and the culture to know how to dress.
 If you know someone who works there, it's fine to ask.
-If it's somewhere you have been before, you can pick your outfit based on how you saw others dress.
+If it's somewhere you have been before, you can pick your interview outfit based on how you saw others dress.
 You want to make sure the outfit fits and is as comfortable as possible — it should make you feel confident.

 Dressing appropriately will help you make a great first impression so you can wow recruiters with your accomplishments and personality.
 Dress to impress and you'll rock the interview!